openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

     -   *filepath*:  The file path to the output file.
 If %p is specified in the filename, it is expanded to the JVM's PID.
 (FILE, no default value)

 `Thread.print` \[*options*\]
-:   Print all platform threads with stacktraces.
-Use Thread.dump_to_file command
+:   Print all platform threads, and mounted virtual threads, with stack traces.
-    for extended threads detail including virtual thread information.
+    The Thread.dump_to_file command will print all threads to a file.

     Impact: Medium --- depends on the number of threads.